American dusky flycatcher: Taxonomy

 The scientific name commemorates the American ornithologist Harry Church Oberholser.

 Distribution

 These birds migrate to southern Arizona and Mexico.
 As non-breeding residents in the south of their migration range, they are passage migrants over the deserts of the south-western United States, the Mojave, Sonoran, and Chihuahuan Deserts, where they make their stops along the flyway.

 Habitat

 Their breeding habitat is mountain slopes and foothills with brush and scattered trees (especially ponderosa pine) across western North America.
 They make a cup nest low in a vertical fork in a shrub.

 Behavior

-They wait on an open perch and fly out to catch insects in flight, (hawking), also sometimes picking insects from foliage while hovering, (gleaning).
+They often wait on an open perch and fly out to catch insects in flight (hawking), and will also pluck insects from foliage while hovering (gleaning).